OCA/maintainer-tools/CONTRIBUTING.md

   * Test: means you tested it functionally speaking

 While making the merge, please respect the author using the `--author` option when committing.
-The author is found using the bzr log command.
+The author is found using the git log command.
 Use the commit message provided by the contributor if any.

 #### It makes sense to be picky in the following cases: